Growth Street No Longer In Business After “Resolution Event” & Enters Controlled Wind-down. – Growth Street Review

-The return for 30 day loans is not bad at all.
-Once your funds are in the system, you can forget about them until you need to withdraw, in which case you’ll just need to cancel your reinvest options and wait around 30 days.
+The return for 30 day loans is very good.
+Once your funds are in the system, you can forget about them until you need to withdraw, in which case you’ll just need to cancel your reinvest options and wait just 30 days to retrieve your capital.
 I do check my lender account weekly, but it’s really not needed.

-I like Growth Street as a way to have reachable capital in a reasonable amount of time, with a decent rate of return.
+I like Growth Street as a way to have “reachable” capital in a reasonable amount of time, with a decent rate of return.

 Thumbs Up Points for Growth Street